Tutorial - HLS Playback over 5G Broadcast (Linux)

 modem[7891]: -----

-In this example, we start the MBMS Middleware right from the build folder.
-That way potential debug output is directly logged to the terminal.
+In this example, we start the MBMS Middleware from the build folder to enable logging to the terminal.

 The output should look like this:

-For the purpose of this documentation we use the Webinterface to monitor the MBMS Modem and the MBMS Middleware.
-Moreover, we use the hls.js integration in the Webinterface to playback the final HLS stream.
+We use the Web User Interface to monitor the MBMS Modem and the MBMS Middleware.
+Moreover, we use the hls.js integration to playback the final HLS stream.
 In order run the Webinterface perform the steps describe here.

-The Webinterface can also be started directly from its root folder:
+The Webinterface can also be started directly from its folder:

 node app.js